Class_13: SDL Presentation Workshop

-Summary: Your worked in groups to discuss your self-directed learning paper, we set individual goals for finishing your paper.
-Then, you learned about the presentation guidelines with the assessment document attached and viewed the three sample presentations by former students (also attached below).
+Summary: You worked in groups to discuss your self-directed learning paper.
+We set individual goals for finishing your paper.
+Then, you learned about the presentation guidelines with the attached assessment document and viewed the three sample presentations by former students (also attached below).
 Please watch the video below before making your slideshow.
 It will help you.

 Stratvert, K. (2020, July 24).
 How to properly present PowerPoint slides in Zoom [Video].
 Youtube. https://www.youtube.com/watch?v=wNOZRa089-U

-Guidelines for your Presentation that are not included in the document.
+Guidelines for your presentation are not included in the document.

-1. Your talk should be about 8-10 minutes and then 3-5 minutes for questions, comments, and answers.
+1. Your talk should last 8-10 minutes, followed by 3-5 minutes for questions, comments, and answers.

 2. It is good to practice your presentation several times on ZOOM so you can focus on your content while speaking to the camera.